danilotrix86/llm_survival/README.md

 pip install -r requirements.txt
 ```

-Create a .env file and add your OpenAI API key:
+Create a .env file in the root folder and add your OpenAI API key:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```